What Are the Latest Preventive Measures for Dengue?

 - Advocacy, mobilisation, and legislation: Raising awareness, organising clean-up drives, and pushing for laws to prevent dengue.

-- Capacity building: Training individuals to recognise symptoms, use repellents, and eliminate breeding sites, empowering communities to take action.
-Everyone can play a part in staying informed and protecting themselves.
+- Capacity building: Training individuals to recognise dengue symptoms, use repellents, and eliminate breeding sites, empowering communities to act.

 Integrated Dengue Management In Malaysia

-Let's take a closer look at the various components of Malaysia's integrated management strategy.
+Let's take a closer look at the various components of Malaysia's integrated management strategy:

 - House Inspection: Regular inspections to identify and eliminate mosquito breeding sites in premises.